Contents of the Article

 Real experiences of Levitation

-Numerous incidents of levitation have been recorded in Christianity and Islam.
-Among the first was Simon Magus in the first century.
-Other incidents reported among the Roman Catholic saints include the incident of Joseph of Cupertino (1603-1663), the most famous, who is said to have often levitated through the air.
+Other incidents reported among the Roman Catholic saints include the incident of Joseph of Cupertino (1603-1663), the most famous.
+It is said to have often levitated through the air.
 It is reported he often gave a little shriek just before levitating, and on one occasion levitated for as long as two hours.

 Saint Teresa of Avila was another well known saint who reported levitating.
 She told of experiencing it during states of rapture.
 One eyewitness, Sister Anne of the Incarnation, said Saint Teresa levitated a foot and a half off the ground for about a half hour.